 Top 10 AC/DC Post-‘Back in Black’ Songs

-Add to that the borderline religious devotion bestowed upon their pre-‘Back in Black’ catalog with Bon Scott (R.I.P.), and their Brian Johnson-fronted output after ‘Back in Black’ simply can’t compete.
-So our goal here is to set this cosmic imbalance to rights by calling some much-deserved attention on these Top 10 AC/DC Post-‘Back in Black’ Songs.
+So our goal here is to set this cosmic imbalance to rights by calling some much-deserved attention on these Top 10 AC/DC Post-Back in Black Songs.
 Just because we’ll never love ‘em nearly as much as their perfect older brothers doesn’t mean we don’t love ’em just the same.

-Speaking of “electrifying,” 1990’s aptly named ‘Thunderstruck’ surely did more than any other song to reignite AC/DC’s flagging career during the post-‘Back in Black’ doldrums, ushering in the new decade with a bona fide worldwide smash and a Top 5 U.S. chart placing on its way to becoming a concert staple ever since.
+The aptly named “Thunderstruck” did more than any other song to reignite AC/DC’s flagging career during the post-Back in Black doldrums, ushering in the new decade with a bona fide worldwide smash and a Top 5 U.S. chart placing on its way to becoming a concert staple ever since.
 All this in spite of relying on a hypnotic hammer-on lick capable of inducing crippling carpal tunnel syndrome upon any guitarist who attempts it … any guitarist not named Angus Young, that is.